xwp/site-performance-tracker/README.md

 ## Changelog

+#### 1.1.1 - March 6, 2022

+Fix duplicitous page views when using gtag.
+Fix PHP notices.

+#### 1.1.0 - January 6, 2022

+Introduces an UI in WordPress Admin for easier configuration.
+If any config parameters are set in the theme files, the UI will not allow changing those parameters.

 #### 1.0.0 - October 4, 2021

 * Update docs to start the "Usage" section with the required configuration for the plugin to do anything.